Classifying strict discrete opfibrations with lax morphisms: Examples and applications

-Note that, given a distributive law \(\lambda : TS \Rightarrow ST\), where \(T\) and \(S\) are both opfibrantly cartesian 2-monads, then the resulting composite \(ST\) is also opfibrantly cartesian as soon as \(\lambda \) is an opfibrantly cartesian transformation.
-Equivalently, for the lift \(S^T\) to still be opfibrantly cartesian on \(\Alg_{\lax}(T)\) it suffices for \(S\) to be opfibrantly cartesian on \(\K\) and \emph{preserving strictness for \(T\)-morphisms}, since all the other conditions depend on pullbacks, which are computed in \(\Alg_{\lax}(T)\) just as in \(\K\).
+Note that, given a distributive law \(\lambda : TS \Rightarrow ST\), where \(T\) and \(S\) are both opfibrantly cartesian 2-monads, then the resulting composite \(ST\) is also opfibrantly cartesian as soon as \(\lambda \) is an opfibrantly cartesian transformation (i.e. its naturality squares are pullbacks at the small discrete opfibrations).
+Equivalently, for the lift \(S^T\) to still be opfibrantly cartesian on \(\PsAlg_{\lax,t\pseudo}(T)\) it suffices for \(S\) to be opfibrantly cartesian on \(\K\) and to \emph{preserve tightness for \(T\)-morphisms}, i.e. the property of being pseudo, since all the other conditions depend on pullbacks, which are computed in \(\Alg_{\lax,t\pseudo}(T)\) just as in \(\K\).

 \begin{example}[{Monoidal factorization systems}] Consider the 2-monad \(S=(-)^{\Delta [1]}\) described in \cref{djm-00KK}, and observe that \(S\) lifts to \(\catfont{Sym}\catfont{Mon}_{\lax}(\Cat)\), which is a representable plumbus by \cref{djm-00KC}.
-Observe \(S\) is still opfibrantly cartesian, since \(S\) preserve the monoidal strictness of the functors it is applied to.
+Observe \(S\) is still opfibrantly cartesian, since \(S\) preserve the pseudomonoidality of the functors it is applied to.
 Therefore we conclude monoidal factorization systems also admit a 2-classifier given by \(1/\Set \xrightarrow{u} \Set\) equipped with the two, compatible, algebra structures we exhibited in \cref{djm-00KK} and \cref{djm-00KC}. \end{example}

 \begin{example}[{Duoidal categories}] A duoidal category is a pseudomonoid in \(\catfont{Mon}_{\lax}(\Cat)\).
-The latter is strictly 2-monadic over \(\Cat\) so subject to our theorem.
+The latter 2-category is given by pseudoalgebras over \(\Cat\) so subject to our theorem (\cref{djm-00KC}).
 It is thus a representable plumbus.
-To conclude duoidal categories and lax duoidal functors form a representable plumbus, we thus need to prove the (replacement of the) free monoidal category 2-monad \(T\) preserves strict monoidality of monoidal functors, and this is again immediate to verify.
-The resulting 2-classifier is \(1/\Set \xrightarrow{u} \Set\) where $\Set$ is equipped with the duoidal structure \((\times , \times )\). \end{example}
+To conclude duoidal categories and lax duoidal functors form a representable plumbus too, we thus need to prove the free monoidal category 2-monad \(T\) preserves pseudomonoidality of monoidal functors, and this is again immediate to verify.
+The resulting 2-classifier is \(1/\Set \xrightarrow{u} \Set\) where $\Set$ is equipped with the duoidal structure \((\times , \times)\). \end{example}